thebithead/nuodb-operator/README.md

 ```
 Insights Subscriber ID: yourSubID#
 ```
-**Note:** When using the open source Kubernetes dashboard:** A current Kubernetes dashboard Web UI issue doesn't allow users to retrieve their Insights Subscription ID using the dashboard to inspect the nuodb-inisghts log file.
+**Note:** When using the open source Kubernetes dashboard:** A current Kubernetes dashboard Web UI issue doesn't allow users to retrieve their Insights Subscription ID using the dashboard to inspect the nuodb-insights log file.
 Instead run,
 ```
 kubectl logs nuodb-insights -n nuodb -c insights
 ```